Anurag1101/Say_Weather/README.md

 ### Potential features to add:

-  1 Additional weather details (humidity, conditions).
+Additional weather details (humidity, conditions).

-  2 Enhanced error handling for invalid city names or network issues.
+Enhanced error handling for invalid city names or network issues.

-  3 Graphical User Interface (GUI) for easier usage.
+Graphical User Interface (GUI) for easier usage.

-License
+## License:

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.

-Acknowledgements
+## Acknowledgements

-WeatherAPI for providing weather data.
+`WeatherAPI` for providing weather data.

-Pyttsx3 for offline text-to-speech capabilities.
+`Pyttsx3` for offline text-to-speech capabilities.

-Enjoy real-time weather updates with a voice assistant built in Python!
+# Enjoy real-time weather updates with a voice assistant built in Python!